a documentary about Ben Sollee and all the good music can do!!!!

 “Ben Sollee’s set was rousing and riveting, by the third song (a reworking of Sam Cooke’s ‘A Change is Gonna Come’)…By the time Sollee was halfway through the show, the crowd was fairly mesmerized…Sollee brings the cello out of the realm of classical music and makes it a part of the people’s music…He plays it as funky, country, Appalachian, classical, bluesy, and folksy.
 Sometimes all in the same song, and it works every time.” — Silas House

-We are currently in Post-Production on “Wooden Box”, a documentary about Ben, his music, his first solo tour, his burgeoning career and the workshops he has done for school children to help demystify the cello (his wooden box) and make music more friendly and fun.
+“Wooden Box”, a documentary about Ben, his music, his first solo tour, his burgeoning career and the workshops he has done for school children to help demystify the cello (his wooden box) was screened for the first time at the Louisville International Film Festival in October 2012.

-SIGN UP on the Screenings Page to keep up to date with the details of a showing near you in 2011.
+SIGN UP on the Screenings Page to keep up to date with the details of a showing near you .